How to Fix “Windows 10 Installation has Failed” Error?

 • Display: 800 x 600

-If any of the components featured above are below the minimum threshold, you will not be able to install Windows 10 conventionally.
+If any of the components listed above are below the minimum threshold, you will not be able to install Windows 10 conventionally.

-In case you are above the minimum requirements, move down to the next method below in order to try troubleshooting against a potential power management cause that’s triggering the “Windows 10 Installation has Failed” error.
+In case you exceed the minimum requirements, move down to the next method below to troubleshoot a potential power management cause triggering the “Windows 10 Installation has Failed” error.

 2. Remove all non-essential peripherals